Skip to Content

 • Wood Flooring Replacement due to Severe Damage:

-Severe water exposure might result in irrepairable damage to your wooden floors.
-High levels of moisture can encourage mold growth which can further damage the structural integrity of the wood.
+Severe water exposure might result in irreparable damage to your wooden floors.
+High moisture levels can encourage mold growth, further damaging the wood’s structural integrity.
 In these cases, the wooden floors may need complete replacement.

-It is essential to remember your personal safety when dealing with water damage.
-Using protective gear, such as gloves and goggles, is advisable, especially when there is a possibility of exposure to harmful contaminants like mold.
+It is essential to remember your safety when dealing with water damage.
+Protective gear, such as gloves and goggles, is advisable, especially when exposure to harmful contaminants like mold is possible.

 • Drying the Underlying Subfloor: